 Portugal has long been a crypto-friendly hub for trading and mining.
 In 2017, the government introduced pro-crypto policies, including favorable tax treatment for crypto trades and investments, and established strong support for blockchain startups.

-The Portugal D7 Visa program further encouraged individual investors and professionals to live in the country without immigration restrictions.
+The Portugal D7 Visa program and the Portugal Golden Visa further encouraged individual investors and professionals to live in the country without immigration restrictions.

-Historically, Portugal has been recognized as a crypto tax haven, exempting all crypto activities from capital gains and income tax.
+Our Global Intelligence Unit has emphasized that Portugal has been recognized as a crypto tax haven for many years.
+For instance, the country exempts all crypto activities from capital gains and income tax.
 However, in 2023, due to increasing crypto activity, Portugal began taxing short-term gains on crypto holdings (less than one year) at 28%.
 Gains from cryptocurrency issuance and mining are now treated as income and taxed accordingly.

 While this change might weaken Portugal’s status as a tax haven, it remains a favorable environment for long-term crypto investment.
 Additionally, Portugal is among the first countries to allow real estate purchases with cryptocurrency through an initiative by the Order of Notaries (ON).